Pokerole-Software-Development/Pokerole-Obsidian-SRD/SRD/SRD-Pokedex/SRD-Staravia.md

 ---
 Ability1: Intimidate
 Ability2: ''
+Baby: 'No'
+BookImageName: HOME397.png
+BookShinyImageName: HOME397_s.png
 BoxSprite: SRD-BoxSprite-staravia.png
+DexCategory: Starling Pokemon
+DexDescription: They lead a huge flock and fight other flocks for territory.
+If you leave it alone, it will start to make a horrible noise.
+It is a fierce but bad-mannered Pokemon.
+When they are too weak they abandon their flocks.
 EventAbilities: ''
 GenderType: ''
 HasForm: 'No'
+Height:
+  Deimeters: 6
+  Feet: 2.0
+  Meters: 0.6
 HiddenAbility: Reckless
 HomeSprite: SRD-HomeSprite-staravia.png
 Learnset: '[[SRD-Staravia-Learnset]]'
 Legendary: 'No'
 Name: Staravia
 Number: 397
+PrimaryEggGroup: Flying
+SecondaryEggGroup: ''
 Sprite: staravia.png
 Type1: Normal
 Type2: Flying
+Weight:
+  Hectograms: 155
+  Kilograms: 15.5
+  Pounds: 34.2
 ---

 #PokeroleSRD/Pokedex